-In the last case the aforementioned another node can be the predecessor or successor of the node originally to be removed.
+In the last case the other node can be the predecessor or successor of the node originally to be removed.
 The predecessor is the node that stores the greatest key from all the keys smaller than or equal to the key stored in the original node.
 The successor is the node that stores the smallest key from all keys greater than the key stored in the original node.
-The predecessor is also the rightmost node in the left subtree of the original node and the successor is the leftmost node in the right subtree of the original node.
+The predecessor is also the rightmost node in the left subtree of the original node.
 Before the successor or predecessor will be removed the data from that node should be assigned to the original node.

-In the operation implemented in this lecture the predecessor of the node that has two children is removed.
-The description of that implementation starts with the presentation of a function that isolates (i.e. finds and unlinks) the predecessor from the tree.
+The operation implemented in this lecture chooses the predecessor of the node with two children to be removed.
+The description of its implementation starts with the presentation of a function that isolates (i.e. finds and unlinks) the predecessor from the tree.
 Then the function that handles all four cases introduced in the previous slide is explained.

-Removing a Node The isolate_predecessor() Function
+The isolate_predecessor() Function

-'''

 struct tree_node isolate_predecessor(struct tree_node root)

-1

 {

-2

 while(root && (root)->right_child)

-3

 root = &(root)->right_child;

-4

-struct tree node predecessor = root;
+struct tree_node predecessor = root;

-5

 if(root)

-6

-root = (root)->left child;
+root = (root)->left_child;

-7

 return predecessor;

-8

 }

-9

-'''

-Removing a Node The isolate_predecessor() Function
+The isolate_predecessor() Function

 The function returns the address of the predecessor of the BST node effectively pointed by the root parameter, which is a pointer to a pointer.
 It should be invoked only from within the function that deletes a BST node and then and only then if the node has two children.
 The function takes one argument.
-It is the address of the left child (which is also the root of the left subtree) of the node to be removed.
+It is the address of the left_child field of the original node, that stores the address of its left child (which is also the root of its left subtree).
 In the while loop (lines no. 3 and 4) the function traverses the left subtree taking its rightmost branch until it finds the rightmost node of the subtree.
 Please note, how the root pointer to a pointer is used inside the loop.
-In each iteration the address of pointer field in which is stored the address of the right child of the currently visited node is assigned to the pointer.
-The loop terminates when the node is located that has no right child.
-Testing in the 3rd line if the expression root doesn't evaluate to NULL is redundant.
+In each iteration the address of the pointer field which stores the address of the right child of the currently visited node is assigned to the pointer.
+The loop stops when the node is located that has no right child.
+Validating in the 3rd line if the expression root doesn't evaluate to NULL is redundant.

-Removing a Node The isolate_predecessor() Function
+The isolate_predecessor() Function

 After the predecessor of the node to be removed is found the function stores its address in a local pointer named predecessor.
-Then, after checking that the predecessor exists (6th line), which is also redundant, the function assigns the address stored in its left child field to the variable pointed by the root pointer.
+Then, after checking that the predecessor exists (6th line), which is also redundant, the function assigns the address stored in its left_child field to the variable pointed by the root pointer.
 It is necessary for two reasons.
 The predecessor doesn't have a right child, but it still may have a left child.
 If such a child exists then its address has to be stored in the pointer field of the predecessor's parent that points to the predecessor.
 Otherwise the left child and possibly the whole subtree associated with that node could be lost.
-If the left child doesn't exist then in the predecessor's left_child pointer field is stored the NULL value.
-It should also be assigned to the pointer field of the predecessor's parent that points to the predecessor, after the latter is unlinked from the tree.
+If the left child doesn't exist then the predecessor's left_child field stores the NULL value, which should be assigned to the pointer field of the predecessor's parent that points to the predecessor, after the latter is unlinked from the tree.
 The statement in the 7th line handles both cases.
-After the predecessor is unlinked, the function returns its address and terminates (8th line).
+After the predecessor is unlinked, the function returns its address and exits (8th line).